moby/moby/docs/reference/commandline/run.md

 The `--stop-signal` flag sets the system call signal that will be sent to the container to exit.
 This signal can be a valid unsigned number that matches a position in the kernel's syscall table, for instance 9, or a signal name in the format SIGNAME, for instance SIGKILL.

-### A complete example

-    $ docker run -d --name static static-web-files sh
-    $ docker run -d --expose=8098 --name riak riakserver
-    $ docker run -d -m 100m -e DEVELOPMENT=1 -e BRANCH=example-code -v $(pwd):/app/bin:ro --name app appserver
-    $ docker run -d -p 1443:443 --dns=10.0.0.1 --dns-search=dev.org -v /var/log/httpd --volumes-from static --link riak --link app -h www.sven.dev.org --name web webserver
-    $ docker run -t -i --rm --volumes-from web -w /var/log/httpd busybox tail -f access.log

-This example shows five containers that might be set up to test a web application change:

-1. Start a pre-prepared volume image `static-web-files` (in the background) that has CSS, image and static HTML in it, (with a `VOLUME` instruction in the Dockerfile to allow the web server to use those files);
-2. Start a pre-prepared `riakserver` image, give the container name `riak` and expose port `8098` to any containers that link to it;
-3. Start the `appserver` image, restricting its memory usage to 100MB, setting two environment variables `DEVELOPMENT` and `BRANCH` and bind-mounting the current directory (`$(pwd)`) in the container in read-only mode as `/app/bin`;
-4. Start the `webserver`, mapping port `443` in the container to port `1443` on the Docker server, setting the DNS server to `10.0.0.1` and DNS search domain to `dev.org`, creating a volume to put the log files into (so we can access it from another container), then importing the files from the volume exposed by the `static` container, and linking to all exposed ports from `riak` and `app`.
-Lastly, we set the hostname to `web.sven.dev.org` so its consistent with the pre-generated SSL certificate;
-5. Finally, we create a container that runs `tail -f access.log` using the logs volume from the `web` container, setting the workdir to `/var/log/httpd`.
-The `--rm` option means that when the container exits, the container's layer is removed.